Breaking Through Fitness Plateaus: How to Keep Progressing

 4. Insufficient Variety in Training

-Doing the same exercises repeatedly can lead to imbalances, boredom, and stalled progress.
-Muscles need to be challenged in different ways to continue growing.
+Repeating the same exercises can cause imbalances, boredom, and ultimately stalled progress.
+Muscles need to be challenged in different ways to continue growing and adapting.

 How to Break Through a Plateau